 Document name/ section of AUPOIP Applicable NoRs Key Objectives Key Policies B7.4.1(4) The adverse effects of point and non-point discharges, in particular stormwater runoff and wastewater discharges, on coastal waters, freshwater and geothermal water are minimised and existing adverse effects are progressively reduced.
-B7.4.1(5) The adverse effects from changes in or intensification of land use on coastal water and freshwater quality are avoided, remedied or mitigated. c) limit the establishment of structures within the beds of lakes, rivers and streams and in wetlands to those that have a functional need or operational requirement to be located there; and d) maintain or where appropriate enhance: i. freshwater systems not protected under Policy B7.3.2(5)(a); ii. navigation along rivers and public access to and along lakes, rivers and streams; iii. existing riparian vegetation located on the margins of lakes, rivers, streams and wetlands; and iv. areas of significant indigenous biodiversity.
-B7.3.2(6) Restore and enhance freshwater systems where practicable when development, change of land use, and subdivision occur.
-B7.4.2(1)(a) and (d) Integrate the management of subdivision, use, development and coastal water and freshwater, by ensuring water supply, stormwater and wastewater infrastructure is adequately provided for in areas of growth; and avoiding development where it will significantly increase adverse effects on water, unless these adverse effects can be adequately mitigated.
-B7.4.2(7)(b) Manage the discharges of contaminants into water from subdivision, use and development to avoid where practicable, and otherwise minimise adverse effects on the quality of freshwater and coastal water.
-B7.4.2(8) Minimise the loss of sediment from subdivision, use and development, and manage the discharge of sediment into freshwater and coastal water, by: (a) promoting the use of soil conservation and management measures to retain soil and sediment on land; and (b) requiring land disturbing activities to use industry best practice and standards appropriate to the nature and scale of the land disturbing activity and the sensitivity of the receiving environment.
-B7.4.2(9) Manage stormwater by all of the following: a) requiring subdivision, use and development to: i. minimise adverse effects on freshwater and coastal water and the capacity of the stormwater network. b) adopting the best practicable option for every stormwater diversion and discharge; and controlling the diversion Auckland Unitary Plan Chapter E12 Land disturbance - District [DP] All E12.2(1) Land disturbance is undertaken in a manner that protects the safety of people and avoids, remedies or mitigates adverse effects on the environment.
-E12.3(2) Manage the amount of land being disturbed at any one time, to: (c) maintain the cultural and spiritual values of Mana Whenua in terms of land and water quality, preservation of wāhi tapu, and kaimoana gathering.
+B7.4.1(5) The adverse effects from changes in or intensification of land use on coastal water and freshwater quality are avoided, remedied or mitigated. c) limit the establishment of structures within the beds of lakes, rivers and streams and need or operational requirement to be located there; and d) maintain or where appropriate enhance: i. freshwater systems not protected under Policy B7.3.2(5)(a); ii. navigation along rivers and public access to and along lakes, rivers and struii. existing riparian vegetation located on the margins of lakes, rivers, streams iv. areas of significant indigenous biodiversity.
+B7.3.2(6) Restore and enhance freshwater systems where practicable when development, ch B7.4.2(1)(a) and (d) Integrate the management of subdivision, use, development and coastal supply, stormwater and wastewater infrastructure is adequately provided for in areas of growt significantly increase adverse effects on water, unless these adverse effects can be adequate B7.4.2(7)(b) Manage the discharges of contaminants into water from subdivision, use and de otherwise minimise adverse effects on the quality of freshwater and coastal water.
+B7.4.2(8) Minimise the loss of sediment from subdivision, use and development, and manage and coastal water, by: (a) promoting the use of soil conservation and management measures requiring land disturbing activities to use industry best practice and standards appropriate to tactivity and the sensitivity of the receiving environment.
+B7.4.2(9) Manage stormwater by all of the following: minimise the generation and discharge of contaminants; and minimise adverse effects on freshwater and coastal water and the capacity b) adopting the best practicable option for every stormwater diversion and discharge; a c) controlling the diversion and discharge of stormwater outside of areas serviced by a Auckland Unitary Plan Chapter E12 Land disturbance - District [DP] All E12.2(1) Land disturbance is undertaken in a manner that protects the safety of people and avoids, remedies or mitigates adverse effects on the environment.
+E12.3(2) Manage the amount of land being disturbed at any one time, to: (c) maintain the cult terms of land and water quality, preservation of wāhi tapu, and kaimoana gathering.